-- potential for additional social and cultural impacts to occur as a result of the project - location of other relevant proposals or projects - location and types of physical and social infrastructure, settlement and land use patterns - social values that might be affected by the project, over and above the existing conditions, including integrity of social conditions, liveability, social harmony and wellbeing, and sense of community - Indigenous social and cultural characteristics, such as areas under native title rights or application.
+- potential for additional social and cultural impacts to occur as a result of the project - location of other relevant proposals or projects

+- location and types of physical and social infrastructure, settlement and land use patterns - social values that might be affected by the project, over and above the existing conditions, including integrity of social conditions, liveability, social harmony and wellbeing, and sense of community - Indigenous social and cultural characteristics, such as areas under native title rights or application.

-Identify social values that may be impacted by the project, over and above existing conditions, based on qualitative, quantitative, and participatory methods supported by stakeholder engagement processes.
-Reference relevant data contained in local and state government publications, reports, plans, guidelines and documentation, including regional plans and any available community plans.
-This should include description and analysis of a range of demographic and social statistics relevant to the project's social and cultural area including:
+Undertake a targeted baseline study of the people in the project's social and cultural area to identify social values that may be impacted by the project.
+The social baseline study will be based on qualitative, quantitative, and participatory methods supported by stakeholder engagement processes.
+It will reference relevant data contained in local and state government publications, reports, plans, guidelines and documentation, including regional plans and any available community plans.

-- · total enumerated population and the full time equivalent transient population

-- existing or anticipated major population trends and changes irrespective of the project

-- family structures

-- · age and gender distributions

-- education, including schooling levels

-- measures of community safety, health and wellbeing

-- cultural and ethnic characteristics

-- Indigenous population including age and gender

-- personal and household income

-- · labour force by occupation and industry

-- housing tenure type and landlord type for rental properties

-- housing availability:

-- o private ownership: number and percentage of houses for sale

-- o rental market: size, vacancy rate and seasonal variations

-- o availability of social housing

-- housing costs:
+The social baseline should include description and analysis of a range of demographic and social statistics relevant to the project's social and cultural area including:

-- o private ownership: typical costs of houses for sale in project area and monthly housing repayments with percent of dwellings in each category published by the Australian Bureau of Statistics (ABS) - o rental: weekly rent with percent dwellings in each category published by the ABS - housing affordability separately for private ownership and rent - · household and family type - disability prevalence - the social and economic index for areas, index of disadvantage-score and relative ranking - types and prevalence of crime, including domestic violence - any other indicators determined through the community engagement process as relevant.
+- total enumerated population and the full time equivalent transient population - existing or anticipated major population trends and changes irrespective of the project - · family structures - · age and gender distributions - education, including schooling levels - measures of community safety, health and wellbeing - · cultural and ethnic characteristics - · Indigenous population including age and gender - personal and household income - labour force by occupation and industry - · housing tenure type and landlord type for rental properties - housing availability: - private ownership: number and percentage of houses for sale - o rental market: size, vacancy rate and seasonal variations - o availability of social housing - · housing costs: - private ownership: typical costs of houses for sale in project area and monthly housing repayments with percent of dwellings in each category published by the Australian Bureau of Statistics (ABS) - rental: weekly rent with percent dwellings in each category published by the ABS - housing affordability separately for private ownership and rent - · household and family type - · disability prevalence - the social and economic index for areas, index of disadvantage-score and relative ranking - · types and prevalence of crime, including domestic violence - any other indicators determined through the community engagement process as relevant.

-Identification of social values should also take account of and address issues such as:
+The social baseline study should also take account of and address issues such as:

-- the social infrastructure including community and civic facilities, services and networks (for definition see South East Queensland Plan 2005-2026 Implementation Guideline No.5, http://dlgp.gld.gov.au/resources/guideline/ImplementationGuideline5.pdf - settlement patterns including the names, locations, size, history and cultural aspects of settlement in the social and cultural area - identity, values, lifestyles, vitality, characteristics and aspirations of communities in the social and cultural area, including Indigenous communities - land use and land ownership patterns including: - o the number of properties potentially directly or indirectly affected by the project - o rural properties, farms, croplands and grazing areas including on-farm activities near the proposed activities - o properties used for other primary, secondary or tertiary industries - o residential acreage properties - o townships or other relatively small block residential areas - the number of families potentially directly or indirectly affected by the project including Indigenous traditional owners and their families, property owners, and families of workers either living on the property or workers where the property is their primary employment - use of the social and cultural area for forestry, fishing, recreation or tourism - · Indigenous cultural use of plants and animals.
+- existing mine operations and impacts on social values as a result of proposed changes - the social infrastructure including community and civic facilities, services and networks (for definition see South East Queensland Plan 2005-2026 Implementation Guideline No.5) - settlement patterns including the names, locations, size, history and cultural aspects of settlement in the social and cultural area - identity, values, lifestyles, vitality, characteristics and aspirations of communities in the social and cultural area, including Indigenous communities

+- · land use and land ownership patterns including: - o the number of properties potentially directly or indirectly affected by the project - o rural properties, farms, croplands and grazing areas including on-farm activities near the proposed activities - o properties used for other primary, secondary or tertiary industries - o residential acreage properties - townships or other relatively small block residential areas - the number of families potentially directly or indirectly affected by the project including Indigenous traditional owners and their families, property owners, and families of workers either living on the property or workers where the property is their primary employment - use of the social and cultural area for forestry, fishing, recreation or tourism - · Indigenous cultural use of plants and animals.